splunk/splunk-connect-for-snmp/docs/configuration.md

 2. **additionalVarBinds**: this section updates query results with additional parameters defined below.

 ##### Existing VarBinds
-This section works only for IF-MIB oid family.
+For now, `existingVarBinds` section works only for IF-MIB oid family.
 Every property of IF-MIB family can be extracted and added as an additional dimension to the query.
 For example, if we want to see the name and the index of the interface along with the basic query information, the **enricher** must be structured as following:
 ```yaml